 A “swale” can have four meanings, but they all have to do with depressions in the ground that catch water.
-The type of swale we’re talking about here is a shallow ditch that is made to carry stormwater runoff and snow melt away from places like parking lots.
-A bio-swale (sometimes called a vegetated swale) has sides that slope gently and plants, compost and/or rocks filling it.
-It catches pollutants from the water and either neutralizes them or holds them out of the sewage system.
+The type of swale we’re talking about here is a shallow ditch that is made to carry stormwater runoff and snowmelt away from places like parking lots.
+A bio-swale (sometimes called a vegetated swale) has sides that slope gently and plants, compost, and/or rocks filling it.
+It catches pollutants from the water and either neutralize them or holds them out of the sewage system.
 This protects the local watershed and mimics the natural filtering actions of the environment, which is why it is considered a low-impact development.

 Benefits of a Bio-Swale

 We are big fans of bio-swales.
 They improve the local water, give natural habitats to wildlife, and stabilize stream flows from runoff.
 You can also find them beneficial to your business.

 1. They’re pretty.
 Whether you are running a hotel, a housing community, or a store, your customers will appreciate the vision of natural beauty on your grounds.
 It makes parks, resorts, and hotels welcoming and encourages shoppers to slow down and enjoy your goods.

 2. Reduces money spent on infrastructure.
 If you run a park or similar enterprise, you will appreciate that bio-swales cost less than underground pipes.
 They reduce the cost of grading and clearing your land, and they cut down on the erosion that stormwater causes.
 We can make them out of existing drainage ditches, and they are easy to install from scratch.

 3. They are incredibly easy to maintain.
 They need no fertilizer, only seasonal trimming, and very little watering.
 You should check the soil infiltration yearly, but the really important act as far as maintenance goes is monitoring the amount of debris and silt that the bio-swale is catching.
 We can clean it out for you, and you will find it easy to clean out yourself.